 Q. Whether there should be physical or joint custody or should it be left to the discretion of the judge?

 Ans.
 We can only set generic guidelines, but having rigid guidelines for any parental norm may be detrimental to the judicial system.

 Q. In which circumstances must share parentage arrangements be withheld?
 Eg: domestic violence, insolvency, mental illness

 Ans.
 Domestic Violence, Cruelty to the child, Unsound mind decided after a trial by a competent court and after consulting experts.
 Otherwise, any sane person also can be proved insane in a legal system.

 Q. Should and how does gender inequality (e.g. financial) affect establishing a shared parentage preference or option?
 E.G. the use of children as bargaining chips to secure maintenance.

 Ans.
 Financial earning disparity needs to be considered while deciding parenting norms.
-For example one parent may not be qualified enough to earn as much as the other parent but one may show extreme care and affection towards the child and that will help the child in long run.
+For example, one parent may not be qualified enough to earn as much as the other parent but one may show extreme care and affection towards the child and that will help the child in the long run.
 So this consideration need not be absolute while considering the parentage norms.

 Q. What should be the role of the court in matters of joint custody?
 Should the court be proactive in such matters i.e. a constant supervisor of such arrangements?

 Ans.
 Yes.
 Courts should be proactive about it and any parent opposing the same should have a strong ground of opposition else may be disqualified from parenting.
 Shared parenting may not be upheld if there is a huge discrepancy in the ability of the parents concerned.
 These abilities may be financial ability, educational ability, social ability, intellectual ability etc. In such cases, single parenting with visitation rights for the other parent will be better.
 In any case, a competent court is the right to decide.